Imagery Rescripting for PTSD

 Advantages and disadvantages for imagery rescripting

-Any therapy that focuses on traumatic experiences can be controversial, and it is certainly not the best treatment option for PTSD if you find this type of activity worsens your symptoms.
+Any therapy that focuses on traumatic experiences can be controversial, and it is certainly not the best treatment option for PTSD or C-PTSD if you find this type of activity worsens your symptoms.

-However, there is growing evidence that some people find imagery rescripting a valuable tool for coping with everyday life and recovery from PTSD.
+However, there is growing evidence that some people find imagery rescripting a valuable tool for coping with everyday life and recovery from PTSD or C-PTSD.
 That’s because it can also address secondary imagery associated with trauma, as well as the core experience.

-For example, if loud noises trigger strong images and feelings of fear, you can work on those images and rescript that contemporary experience to prove to yourself you are in control and safe, rather than reliving the original trauma that led to your PTSD.
+For example, if loud noises trigger strong images and feelings of fear, you can work on those images and rescript that contemporary experience to prove to yourself you are in control and safe, rather than reliving the original trauma that led to your PTSD or C-PTSD.

 It can be used within cognitive behaviour therapy (CBT).
 One report suggested that imagery rescripting is particularly helpful for “patients who fail to respond to regular CBT, perhaps especially when earlier aversive (traumatic) events block these patients to profit from techniques focusing on the present.”